flobz/psa_car_controller/README.md

  - set a stop hour to charge your vehicle only on off-peak hours
  - control air conditioning
  - control lights and horn if your vehicle is compatible (mine isn't)

+The api is documented [here](https://developer.groupe-psa.io/webapi/b2c/quickstart/connect/#article) but it is not totally up to date, and contains some errors.

 ## I. Get all credentials
 We need to get all credentials from the MyPeugeot app data.
 To do that we will backup the app.